-Once videos are received, a minimum of six categories will be selected and used for the judging.
-As arranged above, we normally will arrange for the five primary categories and additional special categories.
-If we receive enough videos to replace a primary category with a secondary or special category, we will do so.
-Final selection of the video categories is at the discretion of the convention coordinator(s).
+Once videos are received, a minimum of six (6) separate categories will be selected and used for the judging.
+As arranged above, we normally will arrange for the five (5) Primary categories and one or more additional Special categories depending on the amount received for those categories.
+If we receive enough videos to replace a Primary category with a Special category, we will consider doing so.
+Final selection of the video categories for the Main contest showing is at the discretion of the convention AMV Contest coordinator.

-For awards this year, we can confirm the following will be awarded in the AMV contest:
+For awards this year, the following will be awarded in the AMV contest:

 If the overall submissions’ play time is larger than can fit in the appropriate contest time slot, cuts will unfortunately be made.
-Keep in mind that video selection for the finals will be determined on qualities such as technical aspects, effectiveness of the video and general execution.
-You do not need to attend the convention to enter the contest, although it is highly encouraged.
+Keep in mind that video selection for the finals will be determined on qualities such as technical aspects, effectiveness of the video, and general execution.
+You do not need to attend the MTAC 18th Battalion convention to enter the contest, although it is highly encouraged.

 Main Contest Rules

 – The main AMV Contest is an all-ages audience showing.
 A good general rule for content is that if the song cannot be played on the radio without edits (bleeps or omission of certain words), contains sexual genitalia (no hentai) or has extreme violence, then it’s not acceptable for the main contest.
-Note that the administration and AMV staff of MTAC reserve the right to determine what constitutes “extreme” content.
+Note that the MTAC Convention Administration and MTAC AMV Contest Staff reserve the right to determine what constitutes “extreme” content.

 – The entries may include as a video source: